s2nmt/STM32_Bare-metal_Tool_Series/03_RCC/README.md

 ![alt text](image.png)

+There are 3 source clock:
+- HSI (internal clock)
+- PLLCLK from PLLMUL
+- HSE (external clock)

+The default clock is 8MHz from internal clock (HSI), the max value is 64 MHZ because it must  pass divisor by 2 and PLLMUL max 16 => 8/2x16 = 64 MHZ.

 ## Code

 If we want to configure SYSCLK to be greater than 8MHZ internal we have to set the LATENCY value as shown in the image below.